CuraMap-Team05/CuraMap-Codebase/PULL_REQUEST_TEMPLATE.md

 # **Pull Request Guidelines**
-Thank you for contributing to the Care Connect project!
+Thank you for contributing to CuraMap!
 Please follow the steps below when submitting a pull request (PR).

 ---